tcdowney/downey-io-jekyll/blog/_posts/2017-09-17-how-to-deploy-static-site-cloud-foundry.md

 Within this directory you'll find two files unique to deploying a static site on Cloud Foundry: the `Staticfile` and a `manifest.yml` file.

 The `Staticfile` contains commands that the Staticfile buildpack will use to configure your site and the nginx server that it will sit behind.
 Our sample Jekyll site's simply tells it to use the `_site` directory as its root path.
-See [these docs](https://docs.cloudfoundry.org/buildpacks/staticfile/index.html) for a full list of options.

-The `Staticfile` will let you do some powerful things including providing the ability to supply a custom `nginx.conf` file.
-This means you can tweak nginx to provide gzipped assets, do custom location routing (handy for redirecting), require basic auth password protection, and much more.
+{% highlight yaml %}
+# Staticfile
+root: _site
+{% endhighlight %}

+The `Staticfile` allows you to do some powerful things such as serving gzipped assets and requiring basic auth password protect.
+You can even provide a custom `nginx.conf` file to configure the embedded nginx server.
+This can be handy when setting up custom redirect rules and url parsing.
+See [these docs](https://docs.cloudfoundry.org/buildpacks/staticfile/index.html#config-options) for a full list of the available `Staticfile` configuration options.

 The `manifest.yml` file is used by the CLI to remember configuration for the app.
 These application manifests typically contain information regarding how much memory the app should have, what routes it should use, how many instances of the app should be deployed, and more.
 Check out the [application manifest docs](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) for more information.
 This is what our sample site's looks like: